jaclx5/5-min-ds/_posts/2023-12-01-sequence_alignments_3.md

 $$(2 \times 3) + (1 \times -1) + (3 \times -2) = -1$$

-How do I know it is not the optimal one?
-Because I can, with a little manual effort, find an alignment with a higher score:
+How do I know this is not the optimal alignment?
+Because, with a little manual effort, I can find an alignment with a higher score:

 {% highlight markdown %}
     AB---C